 Like Pollock, Brice was essentially mythic and monumental.
 Like Pollock’s totem paintings, Brice too, searched for archetypal imagery which shared, at times, a sense of the tragic.

 Like Rothko, Brice turned ‘internally’.
 However, Rothko avoided reflection on the actuality of daily life, while Brice took inspiration from it.

 And like Pollock and Rothko, Brice’s paintings are invested with a sense of a heroic encounter with the cosmic void and even with the spiritual.

 But perhaps Brice’s true kinship lays with other outliers from the history of art, who could not avoid walking their own paths that meandered around their epochs’ mainstream fashions.

 This group could be seen to include Matisse, El Greco, Van Gogh, Cornell, Zurbarán, Mike Kelly, and perhaps even indigenous artists including the pre-historic cave painters, for example.
 All of these artists are marked by the clarity and purity of their vision.
 Their works have the power of true belief, passion, and authenticity.

-Origins of Brice’s Journey
+Origins of Brice’s Journey in Art